algolia/instantsearch/CONTRIBUTING.md

 next minor version) we have specific branch.

 To sum up, we have:
- - `develop` for the version -- bugs PR should be created against this branch
+ - `develop` for the version -- Pull requests for bugs should be created against this branch
- - `feat/2.*` for the next minor version -- features PR should be created against this branch
+ - `feat/2.*` for the next minor version -- Pull requests for features should be created against this branch
- - `master` for the main current stable version
+ - `master` for the current stable version -- we usually don't make pull requests for this branch
- - `maintenance` for the previous major version (currently v1) -- for critical bug fix on the old version
+ - `maintenance` for the previous major version (currently v1) -- Pull requests for critical bug fixes on the old version

-You should do the dev and PR according to the target version.
+You should do the dev and create pull requests according to the target version.

 NB: No new features will be done on the maintenance version.